Continuous-time Analysis of Anchor Acceleration: Omitted proofs for derivation of anchor ODE

 We first provide the boundedness of trajectories as a lemma.
 As mentioned in the discussion after \cref{lemma:regularity property on anchor ODE}, boundedness of trajectories is an immediate corollary of \cref{lemma:regularity property on anchor ODE}.
-However, instead of directly exploiting the result of \cref{lemma:regularity property on anchor ODE}, here we will prove this fact independently using the similar argument done to prove \cref{lemma:regularity property on anchor ODE}, since slightly more generalized case can be covered this way.
+However, to address cases that are slightly more generalized, we present a proof using an argument similar to the one used in the proof of \cref{lemma:regularity property on anchor ODE}.
 Note the proof argument of following lemma is valid for the solution of differential equation \eqref{eq:adaptive coefficent} with satisfying the assumptions in \cref{theorem:adaptive ODE} as well.

 \begin{lemma} (Boundedness of solutions) Suppose $\Z(\cdot)$ is the solution of the differential inclusion \eqref{eq:generalized Anchoring differential inclusion}.
 Then for all $\Z_\star \in \Zer{\A}$, $t\in[0,\infty)$ , following holds.